 Now you can be forgiven for thinking it is the name of a psychedelic pop band.

-In reality, we all have one – a protective mantle all over our skin.
+We all have one – a protective mantle over our skin.

 It’s a film of amino acids and delicate microflora that protects your skin from premature ageing, breakouts, acne, and irritation.

-The relative success or failure of your own personal acid mantle depends upon its pH level.
+Your personal acid mantle’s relative success or failure depends upon its pH level.

 But what exactly does that mean?
 And is there anything you can do about it?